 Share this book

-** TO BE READ ON BBC RADIO 4 BOOK OF THE WEEK FROM 5 DEC 2022 **
+** AS READ ON BBC RADIO 4 BOOK OF THE WEEK IN DECEMBER 2022 **

 'Curious, lively, humble, utterly genuine … a remarkable debut.'
 SUNDAY TIMES

 Alice Vernon often wakes up to find strangers in her bedroom.